Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-09-intro-install.markdown

 <div class="note">
 <p>
-If you have previously installed an older version (as Xcode 4.2.x) and installed Xcode 4.3.x at this time, recommend to be running the following command on the Terminal.
+If you had previously installed an older version (as Xcode 4.2.x) and installed Xcode 4.3.x at this time, recommend to be running the following command on the Terminal.
 </p>